akashacms/akashacms-website/documents/layout/aalayouts.html.md

 # Base themes and the page template

-The [AkashaCMS built-in plugin](/plugins/builtin.html), the [Bootstrap base theme](/plugins/theme-bootstrap.html) and the [Boilerplate base theme](/plugins/theme-boilerplate.html) all provide implementations of the `page.html.ejs`.
+The [AkashaCMS-base plugin](/plugins/base.html), the [Bootstrap base theme](/plugins/theme-bootstrap.html) and the [Boilerplate base theme](/plugins/theme-boilerplate.html) all provide implementations of the `page.html.ejs`.
 In each case the implementation supports a complete set of META tags, and flexible methods of bringing in stylesheets or JavaScript.